-Describes how Windows PowerShell determines which command to run.
+Describes how PowerShell determines which command to run.

-This topic explains how Windows PowerShell determines which command to run, especially when a session contains more than one command with the same name.
-It also explains how to run commands that do not run by default, and it explains how to avoid command-name conflicts in your session.
+Command precedence describes how PowerShell determines which command to run when a session contains more than one command with the same name.
+Commands within a session can be hidden or replaced by commands with the same name.
+This article shows you how to run hidden commands and how to avoid command-name conflicts.

-- If you specify the path to a command, Windows PowerShell runs the command at the location specified by the path.
+If you specify the path to a command, PowerShell runs the command at the location specified by the path.

 For example, the following command runs the FindDocs.ps1 script in the "C:\TechDocs" directory:

-As a security feature, Windows PowerShell does not run executable
+As a security feature, PowerShell does not run executable (native) commands,

 For example, to run the FindDocs.ps1 file in the current directory, type: